-If SAT verbal score is 480 or above or ACT verbal is 20 or above, the English placement test is not required unless the student is CPC-deficient in English.
+If SAT verbal score is 480 or above or ACT verbal is 20 or above, the English placement test is not required unless the student is RHSC-deficient in English.
 In that case, the student must take COMPASS placement tests in English and reading, regardless of SAT or ACT score.
 IF SAT verbal score is 580 or above or ACT verbal score is 27 or above, the student is eligible to take the advanced verbal placement test.

-Learning Support Program:
+Learning Support Program

-Learning-support programs at Georgia Highlands College are intended to serve students who are not prepared for credit-level courses and who need additional preparation in reading, English and/or mathematics for success in the academic course work required for their program of study.
+Learning Support programs at Georgia Highlands College are intended to serve students who are not prepared for credit-level courses and who need additional preparation in reading, English and/or mathematics for success in the academic course work required for their program of study.
 Two groups of students may be served within the Program:

-- Students who do not meet the minimum requirements established by the University System and/or Georgia Highlands College for participation in the student's chosen program of study. - Students who elect to enroll in learning-support courses in order to strengthen their academic skills in preparation for their enrollment in their chosen program of study.
+- Students who do not meet the minimum requirements established by the University System and/or Georgia Highlands College for participation in the student's chosen program of study. - Students who elect to enroll in Learning Support courses in order to strengthen their academic skills in preparation for their enrollment in their chosen program of study.

-Beginning in Spring 2011, any student who has requirements for two or more Learning Support courses must also take FCST 1010 (Freshman College Studies) within the first two terms of enrollment.
+Beginning in Fall 2012, any student who has requirements in any Learning Support course must also take FCST 1010 (Freshman College Studies) within the first two terms of enrollment.